European Cruising Christmas

 If you only think of the Rhine or the Danube when it comes to river cruising – we are here to let you know that there are many, many more options!

-River cruising is possible throughout most of the world but if we’re staying in Europe, we suggest considering checking out river cruising in Spain, Hungary, Ukraine, Portugal or the many rivers throughout Russia.
+River cruising is possible throughout most of the world but if we’re staying in Europe, we suggest considering checking out river cruising in France, Spain, Hungary or Portugal.

 Further afield you could consider these too – the Mississippi, the Nile, the Mekong, the Amazon, the Chobe, the Irrawaddy, the Yangtze and the Ganges – so exciting just thinking about the possibilities!